 - Thriller, mystery, crime, suspense.
 Faculty member Allen Eskens, a published thriller author, will get your work in advance, edit your manuscript pages, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
 Only adult fiction please; no YA or MG in these categories for Allen.

-- Young adult and middle grade: Faculty member David Oppegaard, a published kidlit author, will get your work in advance, edit your manuscript pages, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
+- Young adult (all kinds), middle grade (all kinds), adult science fiction, adult fantasy, adult horror: Faculty member David Oppegaard, a published author, will get your work in advance, edit your manuscript pages, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.

 - More critique options: Forthcoming.

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Jessica Bell via email: firstname.lastname@example.org, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Minnesota workshop specifically.